cgpu/staries/Rmdies/README.md

 # Rmdies
-Rmdies: A collection of utility functions for Rmarkdowns and R in geneRal.
+A collection of utility functions for Rmarkdowns and R in geneRal.

 # [Hack to only recompile R code in Rccppackages](https://discourse.mc-stan.org/t/devtools-install-local-true-always-re-compiles/10083)